rob-blackbourn/jetblack-js-date/manual/guide/getting-started.md

 // The start of today relative to UTC can be found by passing the UTC timezone. const todayUTC = startOfToday(tzUtc)

-// If the browser had timezone information the following would find the
-// start of the day in Tokyo.
-// const todayTokyo = startOfToday(tzTokyo)
+// The start of the day in Tokyo, using IANA time zone information. const tzTokyo = await fetchTimezone('Asia/Tokyo') const todayTokyo = startOfToday(tzTokyo)
 ```

 ## What next ?